All Episodes

 It's a quick question.

-There are no guidelines to tell which ones should be out there, and there's no way to test their accuracy.
+There are no guidelines to tell which ones should be out there and there's no way to test their accuracy.

 Is that true?

-So under our policy, uh we provide a flexibility.
+So under our policy, we provided flexibility.

 What we've told manufacturers is that in order to market in the U.S., they have to validate their tests.

-They have to tell us that they validated their tests, and then in the package insert, they have to let people know, and users, labs, et cetera, that those tests were not authorized by FDA.
+And then in the package insert, they have to let people know and users, labs, etc., that those tests were not authorized by FDA.

-We've authorized four, as I mentioned, more in the pipeline.
+As I mentioned, more in the pipeline.

 So we'll provide as much information as we possibly can.